yapplabs/ember-modal-dialog/README.md

 --------------------- | -------------
 `hasOverlay`          | `true|false` (default: `true`)
 `translucentOverlay`  | `true|false` (default: `false`)
+`clickOutsideToClose` | `true|false` (default: `false`) Allows you to click outside the modal to close without an overlay.
+Useful if your modal isn't the focus of interaction, and you want hover effects to still work outside the modal.
 `overlay-class`       | CSS class name(s) to append to overlay divs.
 Set this from template.`) `overlayClassNames`   | CSS class names to append to overlay divs.
 This is a concatenated property, so it does **not** replace the default overlay class (default: `'ember-modal-overlay'`.
 If you subclass this component, you may define this in your subclass.)
 `container-class`     | CSS class name(s) to append to container divs.
 Set this from template.`)